 The regional landscape levy (previously known as the NRM levy) is paid by all ratepayers across South Australia – recognising that all landowners are responsible for sustaining and managing our state’s landscapes for the benefit of all community members.

-It’s not a new levy, but it has been improved to help fund the state’s regional Landscape Boards (previously known as NRM Boards).
+It’s not a new levy, but it has been improved to help fund the state’s regional landscape boards (previously known as Natural Resource Management boards).

-To read more about what the levy fund please read our Business Plan 2017-20 .
+To read more about what the levies fund please read this year's Business Plan.

-The annual Landscape levy is paid by the owners of rateable land in the region and appears on council's rate notices.
+The annual landscape levy is paid by the owners of rateable land in the region and appears on council rate notices.
 Everyone who lives and works in the region has an impact on the environment.
-We all share a responsibility to take care of our land, water, native animals and plants and ecosystems.
+We all share a responsibility to take care of our land, water, native animals and plants, and ecosystems.

-Your regional Landscape levy is a fixed rate per rateable property, which varies depending on whether your land is used for residential, primary production, commercial or industrial purposes.
-Further additional information about the levy can be found in the Business Plan 2017-20 or in this fact sheet.
+Your regional landscape levy is a fixed rate per rateable property, which varies depending on whether your land is used for residential, primary production, commercial or industrial purposes.
+Further additional information about the levy can be found in our Business Plan.